chef/chef-web-docs/content/policyfile.md

 {{% policyfile_summary %}}

-## Why Policyfile?
+## Why Policyfiles?

-For some users of Chef, Policyfile will make it easier to test and promote code safely with a simpler interface.
-Policyfile improves the user experience and resolves real-world problems that some workflows built around Chef must deal with.
+Policyfiles make it easier to test and promote code safely with a simpler interface.
+Policyfile improves the user eexperience and resolvs real-world problems that some workflows built around Chef Infra must deal with.
 The following sections discuss in more detail some of the good reasons to use Policyfile, including:

 - Focus the workflow on the entire system
 - Safer development workflows
 - Less expensive computation
 - Code visibility
 - Role mutability
 - Cookbook mutability
 - Replaces Berkshelf and the environment cookbook pattern

 ### Focused System Workflows